joshuagryphon/plastid/docs/source/examples/count_vector.rst

 Arrays of counts at each transcript position
 ============================================

+Many next-generation sequencing assays capture interesting features of biology with nucleotide precision.
+It is convenient to represent data from such an assay as an array of numbers, each position in the array corresponding to a position in some region of interest, like a transcript.

-This tutorial shows how to obtain :class:`numpy array <numpy.ndarray>` of :term:`ribosome protected footprints <footprint>` at each position in a transcript in  :term:`ribosome profiling` data.
-With a few changes, the code below could be used to retrive arrays of virtually any type of data at each position in any type of feature.
+This tutorial shows how to obtain such arrays (as :class:`numpy arrays <numpy.ndarray>`), which can be subsequently mainpulated by downstream tools.
+In this example, we'll extract arrays of the number of ribosomal P-sites at each position in a transcript from :term:`ribosome profiling` data.
+However, with appropriate :doc:`alignment mapping rules </concepts/mapping_rules>`, the code below could fetch arrays of virtually any biological feature captured in a set of read alignments.

 In the examples below, we use the :doc:`/test_dataset`.

+Contents:

 .. contents::
    :local: